crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 ### 2. Resource Multiplication

-Each thread needs its own:
+Each background job worker thread needs its own:
-- Database connection (25 threads = 25 connections minimum)
+- Database connection (25 workers = 25 connections minimum)
 - Stack memory allocation
 - OS thread management overhead

-For 1000 concurrent conversations, you'd need 1000 threads.
-Each thread needs its database connection.
-That's 1000 database connections for threads that are 99% idle.
+For 1000 concurrent conversations using traditional job queues like SolidQueue or Sidekiq, you'd need 1000 worker threads.
+Each worker thread holds its database connection for the entire job duration.
+That's 1000 database connections for threads that are 99% idle, waiting for streaming tokens.

 ### 3. Performance Overhead